 - Concessions agreements

-- Mr. Wall has significant experience in addressing substantive legal matters that arise in arena operations, such as ADA compliance, risk management and personal injury litigation, premium seating program development and legal maintenance, ticketing operations, sweepstakes and other contests, and concessions operations, including liquor license maintenance.
+- Michael has significant experience in addressing substantive legal matters that arise in arena operations, such as ADA compliance, risk management and personal injury litigation, premium seating program development and legal maintenance, ticketing operations, sweepstakes and other contests, and concessions operations, including liquor license maintenance.

-- During his tenure with the NHL club, Mr. Wall addressed legal matters pertinent to the ownership and operation of a major professional sports franchise, including the negotiation, drafting and enforcement of the following types of agreements:
+- During his tenure with the NHL club, Michael addressed legal matters pertinent to the ownership and operation of a major professional sports franchise, including the negotiation, drafting and enforcement of the following types of agreements:

 - Building use leases between the franchise and arena owner